jupozuelo/Software-Engineering/README.md

 ## Acknowledgments

-We greatly appreciated the help and knowledge offered from Simon Lock, Tom Bale, Pete Bennett, and Paul O'Dowd during the entire proyect.
-Even with the COVID-19 pandemic, they have taught as very important skills to apply in industry and have a sucessful careeer.
+We greatly appreciated the help and knowledge offered from Simon Lock, Tom Bale, Pete Bennett, and Paul O'Dowd during the entire project.
+Even despite the COVID-19 pandemic, they have taught as very important skills to apply in industry and have a sucessful careeer.

 <p align="center">
   <img src="Intro_images/background.png" alt="drawing" width="600"/>